lightscapevr/website/markdown/getting-started-quest.md

 Oculus Quest is supported and gives the same capabilities as VR headsets connected directly to a PC ("tethered" to a PC).
 It works without needing a beefy VR-ready PC.
-It can work in purely standalone mode to view cloud models, or it can work together with a PC running SketchUp.
-(A future version might work with a Mac running SketchUp.)
+It can work in purely standalone mode to view cloud models, or it can work together with a PC or Mac running SketchUp.

-*Note that VR Sketch 9.1 for Quest was limited to viewing cloud models.*
+It is recommended to upgrade at least to VR Sketch 11, on both the Quest and (potentially) on the PC/Mac.
+This documentation assumes you have VR Sketch 11.0.

-Note that the beta "Oculus Link" offers a different way to use the Quest: tethered to the PC.
+Note that the "Oculus Link" cable offers a different way to use the Quest: tethered to the PC.
 In this mode, the rendering is done on the PC like with other tethered solutions.
 These solutions are described in the <a href="docs-getting-started.html">VR Sketch for PC</a> page.
+Like all other tethered solutions, this does not work on Mac.

 ### Installation